yyzybb537/libgo/README.md

  *    Windows: (3.0 is compatible with windows, just use master branch directly!)

-        0. When using GitHub to download code on windows, we must pay attention to the problem of newline characters.
+        0.When using GitHub to download code on windows, we must pay attention to the problem of newline characters.
 Please install git correctly (using default options) and use git clone to download source code.
 (Do not download compressed packages)

         1.Use CMake to build project.